-At SeaToday, take advantage all the Paul Gauguin has to offer.
-Perhaps you'll enjoy a massage at the luxurious spa or relax with a drink at Le Grille.
+At SeaTake advantage of all the Paul Gauguin has to offer.
+Perhaps enjoy a massage at the luxurious spa or relax with a drink at Le Grille.

 Aitutaki, Cook IslandsOnly eight square miles in area, the Cook Island of Aitutaki is so flat, you can spot the ocean from nearly any point.
 Coconut, pineapple, banana, and tapioca plantations are sprinkled throughout the island, which is surrounded by coral reefs that enclose an especially large and exquisite turquoise lagoon.
 Bask in the sun and enjoy breathtaking views of the shimmering lagoon during an optional boat cruise and beach visit.
 Or venture to a nearby marine reserve for some snorkeling.

 At SeaSpend another day enjoying shipboard life: take a dip in the pool, watch the South Pacific pass by, play some table tennis, or read up on your next port at the Reading Gallery.
-And enjoy live entertainment in Le Grand Salon after a sumptuous gourmet dinner at L’Etoile.
+Enjoy live entertainment in Le Grand Salon after a sumptuous gourmet dinner at L’Etoile.

 Suva, Viti Levu, FijiThe capital of Fiji since 1883, Suva is located on rugged Viti Levu, the largest of the island chain and home to 75% of the country’s population.
 Suva itself is the largest urban area in the South Pacific outside of Australia and New Zealand.
-Perched on a hilly peninsula between two harbors, it boasts a fascinating mix of modern and colonial architectural, as well as a sophisticated ambiance.
-On your own, perhaps you’ll visit the Fiji Museum or Handicraft Centre, or stroll the Victoria Parade, the city’s main street.
-Or join a shore excursion for a walk through the rain forest, a round a golf, a diving expedition, and more.
+Perched on a hilly peninsula between two harbors, it boasts a fascinating mix of modern and colonial architectural, as well as a sophisticated ambience.
+On your own, perhaps visit the Fiji Museum or Handicraft Center, or stroll the Victoria Parade, the city’s main street.
+Or join a shore excursion for a walk through the rain forest, a round of golf, a diving expedition, and more.

-Malolo Island, FijiYou’ll feel right at home on Malolo Island, a rustic getaway that is owned by a Fijian family.
-On this remote, volcanic island that rises just a few feet above sea level, you’ll gaze at golden beaches, swaying palms, and azure seas.
-While here, you might take advantage of the phenomenal snorkeling, for a chance to view the abundance of tropical fish that inhabit the local reefs.
+Malolo Island, FijiFeel right at home on Malolo Island, a rustic getaway that is owned by a Fijian family.
+On this remote, volcanic island that rises just a few feet above sea level, gaze at golden beaches, swaying palms, and azure seas.
+While here, take advantage of the phenomenal snorkeling for a chance to view the abundance of tropical fish that inhabit the local reefs.